 The contractor will use bright orange sawhorse barricades complete with bold-font signage to identify sidewalk termination points.
 Sawhorse barriers will incorporate lower cross members, painted and marked consistent with the rest of the sawhorse, these added cross members will be placed near the ground to aid visually impaired persons using a cane.
-In cases where sawhorses are being relocated by pedestrians, concrete jersey barriers may need to replace these sawhorses to prevent relocation.
 Reflective tape will also be placed on the ends of fencing, hoarding, sawhorse barricades, and concrete barriers to help delineate pedestrian routes and disruptions.
 Signage and tape colours will vary but will comply with the colour/brightness contrast as outlined by the CNIB website; examples are black/white, orange/black or dark red/white combinations.